SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 of activities which will detect if an ADN app is available and make it available as an option if it is.
 (See Screenshot below)

-## How to use ADNActivityCollection
+## How to use ADN Activity Collection

 The sources files you would need are in the ADNActivities folder.
 There is the base class and the Felix and Netbot activities.
 The images used for the icons are drawn in code thanks to